marsbroshok/mlops-labs/README.md

 This repo manages a set of labs designed to demonstrate best practices and patterns for implementing and operationalizing production grade ML workflows on Google Cloud Platform.
 The goal is to create a portoflio of labs that can be utilized in development and delivery of scenario specific demos and workshops.

 - **Series 0x labs**.
 These labs guide you through the process of provisioning and configuring a reference MLOps environment on GCP.
 Most other labs rely on the environment configured in these labs.
-    - **lab-00-environment-setup** is a fully automated one step deployment of the lab environment.
+    - **lab-00-environment-setup** is a fully automated one-step deployment of the lab environment.
     - **lab-01-environment-notebook** and **lab-02-environment-kfp** are alternatives to **lab-00-environment-setup** where the provisioning of an AI Platform Notebook instance and Kubeflow Pipelines are two discrete and more granular steps.